 Training Your Touch 2: Following the Fascia

 Are you ready for the next step in refining your skills?
 After a quick overview of Training Your Touch: Advanced Palpation Skills (Which is NOT a prerequisite for this class), we will practice palpating and assessing physiological movement in the body.
-Then we begin evaluating the fascial network at various listening points to identify stress or dysfunction.
+Then we begin evaluating the fascial network at various movement centers to identify stress or dysfunction.
 Topics will include osteopathic concepts that relate to our therapy methods, and how to apply those concepts in assessment and treatment.
-I believe that understanding the relationship between concept and technique is key to obtaining optimal results.
+I believe that understanding the relationship between theory and technique is key to obtaining optimal results.

 The second day begins with grounding and centering to refine our perception.
 Then we mindfully assess tension patterns and fascial pulls in the lower extremities, upper extremities, and torso.
 By applying what we have learned to different layers of tissue, we will literally be “following the fascia” to the dominant restriction.
-Finally, we pull everything together to practice assessment and treatment in groups of three.
+Finally, we pull everything together to practice both assessment and treatment.
 This training will expand your skill in any method of bodywork.

 Prerequisites: NONE.
 The class is open to everyone.
 (Two or more years of hands-on experience is recommended)